How to improve racial diversity in your children’s books

 1. Your pupils can't be what they can't see

-2. First, review the books you already have
+2. Review the books you already have

-4. Download our question and action checklist
+4. Download our questions and actions checklist

-5. If you’re able to buy new books, use these book lists
+5. If you're able to buy new books, use these booklists

-6. Next step: review your curriculum
+6. Review your curriculum

 Your pupils can't be what they can't see